As western automakers embrace aluminium, Asia still welded to steel

 RISING DEMAND

-Aluminium demand by Asia's auto industry is expected to rise 71 percent by 2016, far below a projected five-fold jump in North America, according to an internal forecast by Atlanta-based Novelis Corp, the biggest maker of flat-rolled aluminium and a unit of India's Hindalco Industries.
+Aluminium demand by Asia's auto industry is expected to rise 71 percent by 2016, far below a projected five-fold jump in North America, according to an internal forecast by Atlanta-based Novelis Corp [NVLXC.UL], the biggest maker of flat-rolled aluminium and a unit of India's Hindalco Industries (HALC.NS).

 In 2016, Asia will account for less than a tenth of total auto industry aluminium consumption, while North America and Europe will have about 45 percent each, Novelis predicts.
 That's despite expectations that Asia will continue to account for over half of global vehicle output, according to IHS Automotive.